 4.)
 Loyalty.
 If you give a veteran a chance while giving them respect for what they have done you will likely have a lifelong ally.
 Understand that when there was work to be done for our nation less than ½ of 1% of the population said, I will go.
 These are men and women do not feel entitled, they have not asked what their country can do for them rather what they can do for their country.
 This ideology does not stop when that uniform is hung up.
 This is an ethos that is applied to family, work, friends, and life in general.

 5.)
 Work ethic.
 A veteran is someone who will shoulder more than their share of the task, whatever it may be, 100% and then some.
 They are not unaccustomed to 15-18 hour workdays with little pay and bad food.
 When a task needs to be done, it gets done.
 If not there is an understanding of immediate consequence.

-This was originally published on March 23, 2014
+This first appeared in The Havok Journal on March 23, 2014